-2. Why does Paul tell the church to stay away from these kinds of people (look at v.
+3. Why does Paul tell the church to stay away from these kinds of people (look at v.
 6-9)?
 Paul urges us to stay away from people like this because they don't speak the truth (v.
 8).
 They instead twist the truth to take advantage of people who are already sinful (both men and women) and thus make it easier to just keep living sinful lives while believing they are Christians (v.
 6).
 Despite all they know they don't ever really grasp the truth (v.
 7).
 Ultimately, Paul says this kind of faith will not get them very far (v.
 9).

-3. What do you think v.
+4. What do you think v.
 15 means when it says that the Scriptures "are able to make you wise for salvation through faith in Christ Jesus?"
 Scripture contains God's promises and God's solution for sin.
 It reveals the character of God and the work of Jesus.
 Thus, it is this knowledge of God and what Jesus has done that enables us to find forgiveness through faith in Jesus.

-4. Throughout Paul talks about some people who have been deceiving people and telling them things that aren't truthful about God or the Bible.
-How do you think you can know if someone is telling the truth about God or the Bible?
-In v.
-16-17, Paul says Scripture is useful for teaching - this strengthens believers in the truth; rebuking - this disciplines believers who start to go off course; and correcting - this corrects wrong doctrine and helps to adjust behavior.
+5. According to v.
+16, how might the Bible be used to help us when false teachers come around as in Timothy's church?
+Paul says Scripture is useful for teaching - this strengthens believers in the truth; rebuking - this disciplines believers who start to go off course; and correcting - this corrects wrong doctrine and helps to adjust behavior.

 6. So far we've learned that the Bible reveals God, gives us knowledge of salvation, and teaches us truth.
 According to v.
 17, what is another thing that Scripture does in our lives?
 It fully prepares us for the work that God has for us to do.

-- 1. In v.
+1. In v.
 1-5, Paul describes a list of traits that don't sound like the types of things that should be happening within the Church and yet if we don't saturate ourselves in the truth of Scripture we can easily go off course.
-What are some ways that it's easy for you to go off course if you start to drift from God's Word? - 2.
-In v.
+What are some ways that it's easy for you to go off course if you start to drift from the God's Word?

+2. In v.
 13, Paul says that evil doers and imposters continue to deceive others and to be deceived themselves.
 What are some ways that Christians today can be deceived in living the Christian life?
-What are some false ideas that we need to be on guard against? (one example: God punishes people when he's angry with them.) - 3.
-In v.
+What are some false ideas that we need to be on guard against? (one example: prosperity gospel)

+3. In v.
 10-12, Paul talks about his own life as a measure to know that his instructions can be trusted.
 He points out that he has suffered and been persecuted and suggests that all who obey God's Word will experience some persecution.
 Do you think this is true?
-Why or Why not? - 4.
-At the beginning of the lesson we used paper towels to try to fill a mug with water.
+Why or Why not?

+4. At the beginning of the lesson we used paper towels to try to fill a mug with water.
 The more saturated the towel was with water the better it was able to transfer that water to the mug.
 This is a good picture of how the Bible can equip us to do good work.
 How do you think being saturated in the Bible might better help us to Love People and be Courageous in Mission?

-Take some time to discuss why you think this might be an important value for us as a youth group.
+Take some time to discuss why you think this might be an important value for us as a church.